-Ministry of Education of Myanmar, has taken up mainstreaming initiatives since the middle of 2000.
-High level of support and political will expressed by the Government of Myanmar after Nargis create greater opportunities for expanding the activities.
+Ministry of Education of Myanmar, has taken up mainstreaming initiatives since mid 2000, high level of support and political will expressed by the Government of Myanmar after Nargis create greater opportunities for expanding the activities.
 The partner agencies in both government and non-government sectors, hence, are able to build on what has already been done.
-The two main disaster risk reduction plans developed after Nargis Cyclone namely the Post-Nargis Recovery and Preparedness Plan (PONREPP)10, based on PONJA findings, and the Myanmar Action Plan on Disaster Risk Reduction (MAPDRR)11 both identified Education Sector as one of the priority sectors.
+It is based on PONJA findings, and the Myanmar Action Plan on Disaster Risk Reduction (MAPDRR) both identified Education Sector as one of the priority sectors.
 They underline mainstreaming measures that reflect the political intent to improve current practices on school construction towards making them disaster-resilient and to increase awareness and capacities among its populace.